Key Takeaways:

 What Works Are Not Protected by Copyright?

-While copyright law protects a wide range of creative works, certain types of works are not eligible for copyright protection.
+While elements of copyright law protects a wide range of creative works, certain types of works are not eligible for copyright protection.
 These include:

-1. Ideas and Concepts: Copyright does not protect ideas, concepts, systems, methods, or theories.
-It only protects the expression of those ideas in a tangible form.
+Ideas and Concepts: Copyright does not protect ideas, concepts, systems, methods, or theories.
+It only protects the expression of ideas in a tangible form.

-3. Government Works: Works created by the U.S. federal government are generally not subject to copyright protection.
-However, there may be certain exceptions and specific works that are protected.
+Government Works: Works created by the U.S. federal government are generally not subject to copyright protection rules.
+However, there may be certain exceptions to copyright infringement under federal copyright law and specific protected works.

-It’s important to understand these limitations to the protection of copyright and to consult relevant laws and regulations to determine the specific scope of protection for different types of works.
+It’s important to know these limitations to the protection of copyright and to consult relevant laws and regulations to determine the specific nature and scope of copyright protection period for different types of works.

 Criteria of Copyright Protection